 Here, you’ll also find two of the best national parks in the UK.
 The Dales embraces high-country pastures and tidy fields hemmed in by drystone walls in Wharfedale, Swaledale and Wensleydale, and more rugged landscapes in smaller, steep-sided valleys.
 By contrast, the North York Moors is a wide-open region of heather moorland and fertile valleys, traversed by one of Britain's earliest steam train lines.

-Dotted around the region's heritage-rich hinterland are the remains of once-great medieval abbeys like Rievaulx, founded in 1132, and Fountains Abbey, set amid the immaculate water gardens of Studley Royal Estate.
+Dotted around the region's heritage-rich hinterland are the remains of once-great medieval abbeys such as Rievaulx, founded in 1132, and Fountains Abbey, set in the immaculate water gardens of Studley Royal Estate.
 When you've had enough history, head to the North Sea coast for long sandy beaches and bracing sea air at Whitby, Robin Hood's Bay and Scarborough.
 There are wilder coastal landscapes at Flamborough Head, where rugged cliffs jut into the North Sea, providing a refuge for flocks of seabirds.

 Think of holidays in Lincolnshire and you inevitably think of Skegness, donkey rides on the beach and kiss-me-quick hats.
 And if you're looking for budget-friendly family fun you could do worse.
 The miles-long sandy beach is kept spic-and-span, and if the weather doesn't oblige, 'Skeggy' and neighbouring Ingoldmells provide an array of all-weather indoor leisure complexes.

 Declared our first National Park in 1951, this 555 square mile spread of countryside spans great sweeps of peat marsh and heather moor, rolling limestone hills and forested river valleys.
 It's perfect walking country, whether you're a hardened hiker setting out across the forbidding summits of Edale to walk the challenging 412km (256-miles) Pennine Way or a parent with kids in tow looking for a pretty picnic spot among the river meadows of leafy Dovedale.